What is Progressive Analytics?

 Within an organization, there are two types of people who will interact with the data: on one end of the spectrum are data managers, whose primary role is to make sure that the data is clean and up-to-date, and on the other end are analysts, whose primary role is to actually use statistical analysis to draw insights from the data.
 In practice, many junior analysts and data managers will have overlapping duties and roles.4 Both of these groups can drive campaign strategy: data managers will often be more "on the ground", interacting directly with field organizers who are using the data to identify and target voters and reporting on their results, while analysts tend to be clustered at headquarters, where they may do more abstract analyses like analyzing polls or building the tools used by data managers for targeting.

 The goal of using this data is to optimize resources.
 I'm going to use an example from a campaign context, but you imagine how this also applies to advocacy work.
 Let's say that we want to convince a group of voters to vote in an upcoming municipal election.
-We probably have a limited number of volunteers, so we want to make sure that we send those volunteers to the voters for whom they will be most impact.
+We probably have a limited number of volunteers, so we want to make sure that we send those volunteers to the voters for whom they will be most impactful.
 In the world before voter files, we'd probably look at precinct- or county-level turnout, provided by the State Secretary of State.
-Then, we might look at precincts where there's fewer people turned out in the last municipal election and than in the last general election and send volunteers to those precincts.
+Then, we might look at precincts where there's fewer people who turned out in the last municipal election than in the last general election and send volunteers to those precincts.
 But even then, some of the voters that the volunteers will contact will vote in the municipal election regardless of if they were contacted, and some of them won't vote even if they are contacted because they actually never vote.
 This means that you're wasting the volunteer's time by sending them to these doors where they won't be effective.

 In order to increase efficiency, analytics practitioners will often try to optimize resources at the individual rather than county or precinct level.
 The way that they do this is through modeling, which uses the voter file to generate individual-level scores ranging from 0-100 (called models) to predict things like the likelihood of turning out to vote in a particular election or the likelihood of supporting a particular candidate or policy.
 Then, they can use these scores to target which voters to reach out to encourage to vote (often called get out the vote or GOTV; which ones to target for persuasion efforts; or which ones to mobilize in specific ways, like to call legislators or show up for a protest.
 By using these individual-level scores, organizations don't have to target particular counties or precincts: they can target only the individuals of interest.
 Modeling can also include election forecasting, taking in public and private polling to project out election results.